-Through the week after the class discussion on Chapter 3, identify suitable timed to highlight the importance of sorting out problems with others.
+Through the week after the class discussion on Chapter 3, identify suitable times to highlight the importance of sorting out problems with others.
 Point out times when children do sort out social problems and conflicts.
 Highlight these 'Allen Moments' labelling and describing the prosocial behaviour:

-- Amy, I noticed early today when there were too many children to join in the game all at once you suggested that you could all solve the problem by taking turns.
-You sorted out that problem all by yourself. - Daniel, I saw how you tried to sort out the problem with Karyn, and it was good that you came to me to ask me to help after you had tried a few things.
+- Amy, I noticed early today when there were too many children to join in the game all at once you suggested that you could solve the problem by taking turns.
+You sorted out that problem all by yourself. - Daniel, I saw how you tried to sort out the problem with Karyn, and it was a good that you came to me to ask me to help after you had tried a few things.

-If a child comes to you with a problem about getting on with others, talk with them about this being a chance to learn out how to sort out problems.
+If a child comes to you with a problem about getting on with others, talk with them about this being a chance to practise sorting out problems.
 Talk through:

 - What is wrong (help them identify exactly what the problem is) and how they feel

 - What they think should happen

 - What they can do about it

-- Other options for what to do (suggest some options for children under 5 years)
+- Other options for what to do (ask prompt questions for children over about 5 years 'I wonder what else you could try')

 - The possible consequences of each option.